DerGuru/The-Resonant/New Chapters/Part1/P1-09_First_Contact.md

 Jason stood in his apartment, the evening light fading to gray through his small window.
 He'd been home for an hour, pacing, thinking, not thinking, trying to distract himself with mundane tasks that refused to hold his attention.

 The resonance had been growing stronger all day.
-Not louder—stronger.
+Not louder - stronger.
 More present.
 Like someone standing just behind your shoulder, patient and waiting.

 He'd tried to ignore it at work.
 Failed.
 Tried to lose himself in conversation with Lina.
 Failed.
 Tried to convince himself this was all in his head.